Prompt injection: Data hygiene

 Data hygiene is a key defense against prompt injection in generative AI systems, ensuring that AI models access only well-regulated data.
 A November 2024 report by the Alan Turing Institute outlines best practices, including restricting unverified external inputs, such as emails, until reviewed by authorized users.
 Approval processes for new data sources, particularly RAG systems, help prevent malicious content from influencing AI outputs.
 Organizations can further mitigate risks by enforcing role-based data access and blocking untrusted sources.
 Additional safeguards include monitoring for hidden text in documents and restricting file types that may contain executable code, such as Python pickle files.

 Guardrails

 Technical guardrails mitigate prompt injection attacks by distinguishing between task instructions and retrieved data.
 Attackers can embed hidden commands within data sources, exploiting this ambiguity.
 One approach uses automated evaluation processes to scan retrieved data for potential instructions before AI processes it.
 Flagged inputs can be reviewed or filtered out to reduce the risk of unintended execution.

 User training

 User training mitigates security risks in AI-embedded applications.
 Many organizations train employees to identify phishing attacks, but AI-specific training improves understanding of AI models, their vulnerabilities, and disguised malicious prompts.

 System prompt

 Relying solely on a system prompt crafted with instructions to be careful of injection attempts has limited effectiveness.

-Regulatory and industry response

-In July 2024, the United States Patent and Trademark Office (USPTO) issued updated guidance on the patent eligibility of artificial intelligence (AI) inventions.
-The update was issued in response to President Biden’s executive order Safe, Secure, and Trustworthy Development and Use of AI, introduced on October 30, 2023, to address AI-related risks and regulations.
-The guidance clarifies how AI-related patent applications are evaluated under the existing Alice/Mayo framework, particularly in determining whether AI inventions involve abstract ideas or constitute patent-eligible technological improvements.
-It also includes new hypothetical examples to help practitioners understand how AI-related claims may be assessed.

-In October 2024, Preamble was granted a patent by the USPTO for technology designed to mitigate prompt injection attacks in AI models (Patent No. 12118471).
-Organizations are increasingly turning to monitoring of AI-generated content as part of their defence posture.
-Notably, platforms such as Semrush have introduced tools like the AI Visibility Toolkit and Enterprise AIO to track brand presence in AI-generated responses, reflecting a shift from text-manipulation tactics toward performance monitoring in AI-based discovery systems.